shrimalaya/Data-Science-Body-Activity-Monitoring/README.md

 Project based on Computational Data-Science

 ## Created By
-Created by Arpit Kaur,Sharjeel Ahmed and Srimalaya Ladha
+Created by Arpit Kaur,Sharjeel Ahmad and Srimalaya Ladha